andreamrt/earthquakes/README.md

 - no-csv: do not write additional information to csv files.
 OPTIONAL
 - no-table: do not not print highest earthquakes.
 OPTIONAL
 - tl rows: specify the number of rows of the table to print  OPTIONAL DEFAULT = 10
-- Cl rows: specify the number of rows of the CSV  OPTIONAL DEFAULT = 10
+- cl rows: specify the number of rows of the highest earthquakes csv file  OPTIONAL DEFAULT = 10

 #### Optional